Cozzetti & Gemmill

 {Cozgem Records in the 2010s}

-Cozgem Records has released three CDs in the last five years.
+Cozgem Records has released three CDs and a digital album (Internet only) in the last fourteen years.
 Timeless (2010) was digitally remastered (engineer; Ashley Shepherd), with new graphics.
 Voyage of the Mummy (2011) has never-before-released material from their 1977 'live' performance at Gerde's Folk City in Greenwich Village (NYC).
 The lineup is Gemmill (soprano saxophone), Cozzetti (Fender Rhodes electric piano), the late Midge Pike (bass) and Wes Jensen (drums).
 Except for a performance of John Coltrane's Cousin Mary, Cozzetti & Gemmill perform original songs on Voyage of the Mummy.
 In December 2013, Cozzetti & Gemmill co-produced a new CD by Tim Gemmill: Road Songs, which was released on the Cozgem label under his own name.

 Gemmill's sequel to Road Songs, titled Road Songs 2, was released by Cozgem Records in 2017.
 In his liner notes for Road Songs 2, journalist Alex Henderson noted that Cozzetti & Gemmill produced the album together but described Gemmill as the one in the drivers seat.
 According to Henderson, In addition to playing all of the instruments himself and providing the sounds of everything from drums and bass to keyboards, Gemmill composed most of the material on Road Songs 2.
 Hendersons liner notes quoted Gemmill as saying, "Bob was a consultant on Road Songs 2.
 When I was recording this album, Bob would come over and listen and comment on what I was doing.
 I would show Bob what I was working on and get his input."